 Please check on our corona website for potential changes and updates regarding the necessary first steps.
 Please also note our corona related entry and quarantine information.

 You find an extensive version of the first steps in the Welcome Guide.
 You can pick up the brochure at the International Office in the IZ or download it from this website.

-Have you applied for a student dorm and received a room offer by the Studierendenwerk Stuttgart?
-And have you transferred your deposit to the Studierendenwerk Stuttgart (from your home country)?
+Have you applied for a student dorm and received a room offer by the Studierendenwerk Stuttgart or VSSW?
+And have you transferred the necessary deposit?

 Before you can move in you must go to the caretaker (Hausmeister) to receive your room keys.
 Bring the following things with you:

-- Two signed copies of the tenancy agreement which you have received by e-mail
+- Tenancy agreement which you have received by e-mail

 - Copy of your passport